SquidDev-CC/FAQBot-CC/faqs/passing_or_assigning_functions.md

 ---
-title: Passing or assigning functions
+title: Passing or Assigning functions
 search: passing or assigning functions
 ---
-**Passing or Assigning Functions**

 A common problem for beginners when programming in lua is assigning a function to another variable, or calling a function which takes a function as a parameter.
 Often, people will try doing the following:

 ```lua